The Camden 28: Trial

 By the time that the Camden 28 were brought to trial in the Spring of 1973, their case was viewed by many as a referendum on the Vietnam War.
-Each of the 28 faced seven felony charges stemming from the raid and more than 40 years in prison if convicted.
-The 28 chose to be tried together.
+Each of the 28 faced seven felony charges stemming from the raid and could have faced more than 40 years in prison if convicted.
+After rejecting a deal in which they would plead guilty to a misdemeanor, the 28 chose to be tried together.

+They were represented by Martin Stolar of the New York Law Commune, David Kairys and Carl Broege.
+They also represented themselves.
+Psychiatrist Robert Jay Lifton testified for the defense.
+Howard Zinn testified and recommended civil disobedience and jury nullification.

+One of the 28, sociologist John Peter Grady, explicitly asked the jury to "ignore the law."
+He compared their actions to the Greenwich Tea Party of 1774 and the actions of Rosa Parks refusing to sit in the back of the bus.

 Immediately prior to the trial they were offered a plea-bargain whereby they would each plead guilty to a single misdemeanor charge and the rest of the charges would be dropped.
 After intense discussion the 28 decided that they would not take the plea and that as political activists they preferred to be put on trial.
 Historian Howard Zinn was brought in to testify on behalf of the defendants.

-Unfortunately for the prosecution, its star witness Bob Hardy had begun having second thoughts, and felt betrayed by the government.
+Witness for the prosecution Bob Hardy had begun having second thoughts, and felt betrayed by the government.
 Hardy maintained that from the start of his interaction with the FBI he sought and received assurances that none of his co-conspirators in the raid would see any jail time.
 Now, as the trial loomed ahead, each of the "28" was facing more than 40 years in prison.